KVang2/atlas-web_back_end/0x0B_redis_basic/README.md

 - Exists: Checks if one or more keys exist
 - Del: Removes specified keys
 - Info: Provides information about server
+- RPUSH: appends one or more values to end of REDIS LIST.
+USE TO STORE INPUTS AND OUTPUTS OF REDIS
+- LPUSH: Appends one or more values to beginning of Redis list
+- LRANGE: retrieves range of elements from list.

+- Decorate: store function's input arguments, store function's output, return output of original function after storing